AngelMunoz/Mondocks/README.md

 > This library is based on the mongodb manual reference
 > https://docs.mongodb.com/manual/reference/command/

-the mongodb .NET driver is made entirely for C# and it expects you to pass data and information in a way C# can (reflection, inheritance among others) so I tried to go in a different way providing some helpers that allow more idiomatic F# code.
+the mongodb .NET driver is made entirely for C# and it expects you to pass data and information in a way C# can (reflection, inheritance among others) so I tried to go in a different way providing a kind of DSL that allow you to create json files leveraging the dynamism of anonymous records since they behave almost like javascript objects.

+Writing commands should be almost painless these commands produce a JSON string that can be utilized directly on your application or even copy/pasted into the mongo shell

 Commands are kind of a version of `raw sql queries` but they allow you to do what you already know how to do without much changes to the objects you might be manipulating already